 Do you have a younger child that you are trying to have the talk with?
 Check out this post HERE!

-Were these helpful tips helpful with how to talk to your teen about sex?
+Did the tips help you figure out how to talk to your teen about sex?